KevinKronk/sql-walkthrough-spotify/README.md

 Uses WHERE and IN with a query from one table in order to use that information to search the same column in another table.

 ### JOIN Clause
-Used to combine rows from two or more tables, based on a shared column
+Used to combine rows from two or more tables, based on a shared column.

 - (INNER) JOIN - Returns records that have matching values in both tables.
 - LEFT (OUTER) JOIN - Returns all records from the left table, and matching records from the right table.